eirikt/default-webapp-vue-vite-vercel/README.md

 [Install](https://git-scm.com) Git.

-Create a repository in e.g., GitHub, and clone the repository.
+Create a repository in GitHub, and clone the repository.

 Alternatively, create a local Git repository:
 ```shell